Desiree Cho

 Profile image for Desiree Cho

-Beyond research, Desiree is passionate about translating AI safety insights into policy and stakeholder engagement.
+Beyond research, Desiree is passionate about translating AI safety insights into real-world impact.
 She serves on the committees of Oxford Womxn in Computer Science and OxAI Safety and Governance, and has helped organise the Oxford Human-AI Workshop 2024.

 Please follow Desiree on LinkedIn for her most recent updates.